rust-lang/rust/src/doc/trpl/structs.md

     point.x = 5;

-    let point = point; // this new binding is immutable
+    let point = point; // this new binding can’t change now

-    point.y = 6; // this causes an error, because `point` is immutable!
+    point.y = 6; // this causes an error
 }
 ```